pgmoneta/pgmoneta/doc/manual/dev-04-distributions.md

 ## Install

 The installation process of `pgmoneta` is the same on all platforms.
-Please follow the instructions in the [tutorial](https://github.com/pgmoneta/pgmoneta/blob/main/doc/tutorial/01_install.md).
+Please follow the instructions in the [tutorial][t_install].